Skip to main content

 • monetization

-The monetization aspect of the game is likened to typical mobile games, heavily featuring advertisements and in-game purchases.
-While some players appreciate the additional content like caves and puzzles, the overall impression suggests that the monetization strategy may detract from the gameplay experience.
+The monetization strategy of the game resembles that of typical mobile games, heavily relying on advertisements and in-game purchases.
+While some players appreciate the additional content like caves and puzzles, which enhance gameplay, the overall impression is that the monetization approach may detract from the experience.

 • “In reality, it looks and plays like one of those mobile games you get bombarded with advertisements for.”